snowch/snowch.github.io/ai-eng/llmfs/L04_Multi_Head_Attention.md

 ## Part 4: Implementation in PyTorch

 Now let's see how to implement multi-head attention efficiently in code.
-If you want a quick refresher on where each step fits, jump back to [Part 2](l04-part2-pipeline) (the Mermaid flowchart).
+If you want a quick refresher on where each step fits, jump back to [Part 2](l04-part2-pipeline).

 The key thing to keep in mind: the linear layers ($W^Q$, $W^K$, $W^V$) **mix across all 512 input dimensions**, and only **after that** do we reshape/split into **8 heads × 64 dims**.